If a hospital consultant opthalmogist certifies that

 railway and some airlines (internal flights only) which allow a blind

 person and guide to travel for the cost of one fare on journeys made for

 specified reasons.
 Contact a travel agent for more details.

 A higher weekly payment of Income Support - When you

-are claiming benefit from your local Social Security office plus Housing
+are claiming benefit from the DWP plus Housing

 and Council Tax Benefits if you get these from your local authority.

 Fare reductions - Ask your social services/ social

 work department if there are any local bus company concessions.